What Do Men Want?: Production

 Although Weber had signed a distribution contract with Paramount Pictures in 1919 and the studio had screened this and three other of her titles with Weber, Paramount declined to distribute What Do Men Want?, possibly due to its subject matter involving an unwed mother and suicide.
 As part of the deal to distribute Weber's film The Blot (1921), F.B.
 Warren also released What Do Men Want?

 Reception

 After the film's premiere at Manhattan's Lyric Theatre on November 13, 1921, The New York Times, while praising Weber for her casting and the technical aspects of the film, and also the performance of Claire Windsor, dismissed the film as a "simplified sermon" that provided "pat answers" which ignored "the real facts of life", which it considers "incompetent, irrelevant and immaterial".

 Preservation status

-Incomplete prints of What Do Men Want? are maintained at the Library of Congress and UCLA Film and Television Archive.
+Incomplete prints of What Do Men Want? are maintained at the Library of Congress and UCLA Film & Television Archive.